kemplaw/kemplaw/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on China
-- 🌱 I’m currently learning React, Node with TypeScript, Backend!
+- 🌱 I’m currently learning
+  - 🥇 Frontend(React, Vue 3.x, Angular)
+  - 🥈 HybridApp(Flutter, ReactNative)
+  - 🥉 Backend(based on Node and TypeScript)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...